This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy.

 …and when the Sultan of Truth (the Being, Allah, the divine) displays his beauty, both sobriety and intoxication appear to be intruders (tufayli), because the boundaries of both are joined, and the end of the one is the beginning of the other, and the beginning and end are terms that imply separation, which has only a relative existence.
 In union all separations are negated, as the poet says— “When the morning star of wine rises, The drunken and the sober are as one.” —Al-Hujwiri, Revelation of the Mystery

 In sexual union, all separation is negated, because husband and wife become one angelic being with the capacity to create divine life.
-There is no difference between them, since the ego is not present, the nafs are absent during the ecstasy.
+There is no difference between them, since the egos, the intruders or infidels, are not present, the nafs are absent during the ecstasy.

 …as the poet says— “When the morning star of wine rises, The drunken and the sober are as one.” —Al-Hujwiri, Revelation of the Mystery